WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

     dlw@a1d8390a5a8d:~$
 ```
 ##### Determine Docker Tag <a id="InstallingTagVersionPull"></a>
 Since the dlw issues Docker CLI commands, its image contains a copy of Docker.
-This embedded Docker instance acts as a client to communicate with the locally running Docker Daemon by forwarding Docker CLI commands generated by dlw.
+This embedded Docker instance acts as a client to communicate with the locally running Docker Daemon by forwarding, [via socket](https://docs.docker.com/articles/basics/#bind-docker-to-another-hostport-or-a-unix-socket), Docker CLI commands generated by dlw.
 Therefore, the embedded Docker instance version must be compatible with the locally running Docker Daemon.
-To facilitate selecting the correct dlw version, its image tag consists of two version numbers.
+To facilitate selecting the correct dlw version, its [image tag](https://docs.docker.com/userguide/dockerimages/#setting-tags-on-an-image) consists of two version numbers.
 The first one represents the dlw version, while the second specifies the Docker Daemon version.
 Tag generation appends the first version to an underscore ('_') then appends the second one.
 For example, a dlw version of 0.50 and Docker Daemon version of 1.3.3 produces an image tag of '0.50_1.3.3'.

 ##### Download dlwRun.sh <a id="#InstallingDownloaddlwRunsh"></a>
 dlwRun.sh wraps Docker CLI requests to pull and then run a newly created container from the desired dlw image.
 It also mounts a host directory to store dlw <a href="#ConceptsProject">Projects</a> to the appropriate mount point within the newly created dlw container.